A bush ranger answering a call at Lewa Nature Conservancy in Kenya. Image courtesy of Amit Vitale.

 - We created and developed the world’s first and only comprehensive database of terrorist activities and events involving wildlife casualties all over the globe: Our DATA on Wildlife™ (Database of All TerroristActivities on Wildlife, or DoW™ for short) project which demonstrates the link between poaching, wildlife trade, and terrorism.

-- We conducted public policy campaigns to ban the market of ivory and rhino horn in 11 states in the United States, in collaboration with other NGOs and advocates, with victories in California, Hawaii, New Jersey, New York, and Washington.
+- We conducted public policy campaigns to ban the market of ivory and rhino horn in 11 states in the United States, in collaboration with other NGOs and advocates, with victories in the states of California, Hawaii, Nevada, New Jersey, New York, and Washington.

 - We deployed our Tusk Ambassadors™ or “associate advocates” to all of our current public policy campaign areas where bills to ban the market of ivory and rhino horn are currently in the legislative session.